Nanpean: Cornish wrestling

+Football

 Nanpean Rovers is an association football team formed in 1901.
 Since 1936 it has played in a reclaimed china clay pit now known as the Victoria Bottoms Playing Field.
 The club played in the East Cornwall Premier League from 1973 through to 2017 and were champions in 1994–95 and 1996–97 seasons.
 The team finished in the bottom two for their final nine seasons in the league and withdrew at the beginning of the 2017–18 season.
 Nanpean also reached the final of the Cornwall Senior Cup in 1960 and 1997 losing to St Blazey and Falmouth Town respectively.